What is an Exempt Employee in California?

 - Legal fees and court costs.

-How an Employment Rights Attorney Can Help You
+How a California Employment Rights Attorney Can Help You

 Navigating a California employment lawsuit can be tricky.
 If you feel you have been wrongfully misclassified or were wronged as an employee, you should contact an experienced employment lawyer in California for a case review.

 Workplace Rights Law Group knows how to “play the game.”
-Having represented many employers throughout our nearly 100 years of combined experience gives us a unique perspective.
+Having represented many employers throughout our 75+ years of combined experience gives us a unique perspective.
 We provide individualized attention to each client, allowing them the opportunity to achieve better results.